PRECIOUS-Gold prices steady below 3-wk high as stock markets rise

 * Platinum, palladium up 3 pct so far this week

-* Asian shares hit 6-1/2-mth highs after upbeat U.S. data (Adds comment, updates prices)
+* Asian shares hit 6-1/2-mth highs after upbeat U.S. data (Updates prices)

 By K. Sathya Narayanan